Raúl Cascini

-Alfredo Raúl Cascini (born 7 April 1971) is a former Argentine football midfielder, who also has Italian nationality.
+Raúl Alfredo Cascini (born 7 April 1971) is a former Argentine football midfielder.
 His first club was Platense and has also played for Estudiantes de La Plata, Independiente and Boca Juniors.
 After retiring, Cascini worked as a pundit for Fox Sports in Argentina.

 In 2001, Independiente owed Cascini money but they agreed Toulouse would cover it.
 However, Toulouse went bankrupt and were not able to cover the amount so he filed a lawsuit.

 At Boca, Cascini played a total of 113 matches and 2 goals in all competitions.

 Coaching career

 In the summer 2011, Cascini was appointed manager of Los Andes with Marcelo Delgado as his assistant.
 The duo resigned on 9 September 2012.

 On 19 December 2019, when Cascini's friend and former pro-player Juan Román Riquelme was appointed vice-president and head of the football department of Boca Juniors, Cascini also joined the club as a member of Boca Juniors Soccer Council.